Northeast Zone

 Updates by waterbody

 Access to the ponds closed on Dec.
 1 for the annual mule deer and elk winter range closure.
-The access road will reopen on April 15, 2025.
-Last updated 1/29/25.
+The access road will reopen on May 1, 2025.
+Fishing for large holdover trout in early spring is often excellent, with stocking scheduled for the end of May.

-Hat Rock Pond was stocked on May 31.
-Anglers should find success using PowerBait, worms or spinners and focusing their efforts in the mornings or evenings.
-Last updated 6/5/24.
+Hat Rock Pond was stocked with rainbow trout the week of April 28.
+Anglers should find success using PowerBait, worms or spinners, and focusing their efforts in the mornings or evenings.
+Last updated 5/5/25.

 Jubilee Lake was stocked the first week of July.
 Anglers have found success fishing in the morning and evening.
 While bank fishing on Jubilee is effective, anglers who fish from a watercraft seem to do better.
 Last updated 7/10/24.